-- 1. Cowling - 2.
-Projection - Start the engine, warm it up for several minutes, and then turn it off. - 4.
-Place an oil pan under the engine to collect the used oil. - 5.
-Remove the engine oil filler cap with the special wrench. - 6.
-Remove the engine oil drain bolt to drain the oil from the crankcase.
+- 2. Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Place an oil pan under the engine to collect the used oil. - 4.
+Remove the engine oil filler cap and drain bolt to drain the oil from the crankcase.